bast/talk-pdc-env/talk.md

 - Calculations are configured and run using text files
 - Good for working over network
 - Good for reproducibility
-- Good for unsupervised workflows
+- Good for unsupervised work-flows

 ---